microsoft/symphony/docs/GETTING_STARTED.md

 This command deletes symphony resources that were deployed by executing the `symphony provision` command.
 It utilizes the symphony.json file in ./.symphony/ folder.

+> [!NOTE]
-**Note: Configured Symphony Repository workflow can no longer run after the Symphony resources are deleted.
-You need to manually delete the code repo on the SCM.**
+> Configured Symphony Repository workflow can no longer run after the Symphony resources are deleted.
+You need to manually delete the code repo on the SCM.

 ### Symphony Pipeline Config